Keenan-Faure/PokedexCLI/README.md

 ## How to run

-Once you navigated to the folder containing the (extracted) repository enter:
+Once you navigated to the folder containing the (extracted) repository in your command line enter:

 ```
 go build && ./pokemon